Maharshi Sri Aurobindo

 Move to Calcutta and Increasing Activism

 In 1901, Aurobindo married Mrinalini Bose.
 After the 1905 Partition of Bengal, he moved to Calcutta, where he became the first principal of the National College, dedicated to providing national education to Indian youth.
 He resigned in 1907 to focus on his political activities, advocating for non-cooperation and passive resistance, while secretly preparing for open revolt.
-He helped establish revolutionary groups, including the Anushilan Samiti, and connected with leaders like Lokmanya Tilak and Sister Nivedita.

 Imprisonment and Spiritual Shift